 Users abusing the Free Trial

-Example: Customers keep buying the free trial and cancelling before getting charged.
+Example: Customers keep buying the free trial and canceling before getting charged.

 There’s no way to stop customers from signing up for multiple free trial products, especially since they could just create new email accounts to create more orders.